 - 1 full cup of Fortissimo Red Wine

 Mix ingredients well.
 Bake at 350 for 7 minutes on bottom rack of oven 6 minutes on top rack.
-Don’t forget to brush top of biscuits with egg.
+Don’t forget to brush the top of the biscuits with egg yolk.

 Note- the shape of these wine biscuits can be varied, some can be rolled onto ball shapes and baked others rolled out and braided then baked.
-Here is a simple way to roll out to get a ring shaped cookie; roll out dough 3-4” long rope pieces then press the ends together to make a ring.
+Here is a simple way to roll out to get a ring shaped cookie; on a lightly floured surface, roll out dough 3-4” long rope pieces then press the ends together to make a ring.
 Put them on a cookie sheet about 2 inches apart and bake until the bottoms are golden brown and crisp.

 Cooking times will vary for each oven, so keep the cookies in longer until the bottoms are golden brown, and be careful they don’t burn.